-- 1.3.5.1) Space Requirements.
-Sows and gilts must all be able to lie down in the bedded area on their sides comfortably with legs extended and without being on top of each other, and move about freely.
-For an adult sow, 16 sq. ft. of bedded lying area, with 35 sq. ft. total recommended. - 1.3.5.2) Social Management: A stable social environment must be maintained amongst sows and gilts to limit aggression, competition, and bullying.
+- 1.3.5.1) Space Requirements: Sows and gilts must all be able to lie down in the bedded area on their sides comfortably with legs extended and without being on top of each other, and move about freely.
+For an adult sow, 16 ft2 of bedded lying area, with 35 ft2 total required.
+Gilts post service require 16 ft2 of bedded lying area, with 24 ft2 total required. - 1.3.5.2) Social Management: : A stable social environment must be maintained amongst sows and gilts to limit aggression, competition, and bullying.
 It is recommended that a single sow or gilt should never be introduced into an established social group.
 Five or more sows or gilts should be introduced into an established social group at a time. - 1.3.5.3) Gestation stalls and tethers are prohibited.